National Plenary Council

 A Plenary Council of the Church in Australia is to be held in 2020.
 This is a journey which we begin now and will last beyond the year 2021.

-The Plenary Council is envisaged to be held in two gatherings, one in October 2020, another in May 2021.
+The Plenary Council is envisaged to be held in two gatherings, one in Adelaide in October 2020, another in May 2021.

 A Plenary Council is a rare occurrence in Australia, with the last being held in 1937.